ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 request flow described in {{collect-aggregate}}.
 If not, it either aborts the collection job or tries again later, depending on which requirement in
 {{batch-validation}} was not met.
-If the Leader has a pending aggregation job that overlaps with the batch for the collection job, the Leader MUST first complete the aggregation job before proceeding and requesting an aggregate share from the Helper.
+If the Leader has a pending aggregation job that overlaps with the batch and aggregation parameter for the collection job, the Leader MUST first complete the aggregation job before proceeding and requesting an aggregate share from the Helper.
 This avoids a race condition between aggregation and collection jobs that can yield trivial batch mismatch errors.

 Once both aggregate shares are successfully obtained, the Leader responds to subsequent HTTP POST requests to the collection job with HTTP status code 200 OK